m2vang/real-estate-list/README.md

 - [x] Deletion warning alerts user when delete has been clicked <br>

 ### Next Steps: <br>
-- [ ] Stop the home page from loading when a sale or rental property has been deleted <br>
 - [ ] Allowing users to upload their own image instead of selecting from the avaliable options <br>

 ## Authors: <br>